Getting Started

 Intro Video – PilotEdge 101

-If you’re a real-world pilot, the radio system is going to be very familiar to you.
-Set the real world frequency for the facility you’re trying to reach.
-If you’re within the reception range of that facility (based on your altitude and distance from the associated transmitter/receiver), you’ll be able to hear and speak with that facility.
-For clearance/ground/tower at towered airports, use the published frequencies for that airport.
+If you’re a real-world pilot, the radio system is going to be very familiar to you – set the real world frequency for the facility you’re trying to reach and make the call.
+If you’re within the reception range of that facility, based on your altitude and distance from the associated transmitter/receiver, then you’ll be able to hear and speak with that facility.
+For clearance/ground/tower at supported towered airports, use the published frequencies for that airport.
+Note: all public-use towered airports within the ZLA operating area supported as towered airports.
+Western US includes support for public use Bravos, Charlies and a limited selection of class Delta airports.

-The radio at non-towered fields is range limited based on the altitude of the aircraft involved in the conversation and the relevant ATC transmitter.
-The higher you climb, the greater your radio range.
-The radio model includes line of sight limitations, including terrain.
+The radio at non-towered fields is range-limited based on line of sight between the ATC transmitter and your aircraft.
 Since we don’t supply a phone number for IFR clearances at non-towered fields, and the center/approach transmitter may be too far away to pick up on the ground, we have a dedicated frequency which is NOT range-limited: 122.20.

-Use this to simulate a phone call between you and the overlying air traffic control facility (not Flight Service) when opening and closing IFR flight plans at non-towered fields.
+Use 122.20 to simulate a phone call between you and the overlying air traffic control facility (not Flight Service) when opening and closing IFR flight plans at non-towered fields.

-If you’ve flown on other online ATC networks, there are some key differences about the radio system that will help with your transition to PilotEdge:
+If you’ve flown elsewhere, there are some key differences about the radio system that will help with your transition to PilotEdge:

 • There is no “controller list” – consult your real-world charts and use the appropriate frequencies.